vuo/vuo/documentation/api/DevelopingTypes.md

 ### The file name

 When you implement a port type, the first thing you have to decide is the type name.
 Every port type has two names: a type name (like @ref VuoInteger and a title (like "Integer").
 The type name is how node classes refer to your port type.
-The title is what Vuo Editor users see when they hover over a port to see its information.
+The title is what Vuo editor users see when they hover over a port to see its information.
 When you create a port type, the file name is the type name.
 For example, the port type with name @ref VuoInteger is implemented in files called `VuoInteger.c` and `VuoInteger.h`.

 ### The metadata